Pickled Vegetables Recipe

 Find the full recipe with ingredient proportions, detailed instructions, and a video tutorial in the printable form at the bottom of the post.

-Prep – I usually do the prep work the night before.
+Prep – I do the prep work the night before, if I’m in a hurry.
+However, it doesn’t actually take that long so you can do it all on the same day.
 This basically entails washing and chopping up all the veggies into tiny bite-sized pieces.
 I also drain the olives ahead of time.

-Build the base – The next day, I fill up each jar with olive oil, smashed garlic, a bay leaf, serrano pepper and a combo of those Italian spices.
+Build the base – I fill up each jar with olive oil, smashed garlic, a bay leaf, serrano pepper and a combo of those Italian spices.

 Add the veggies – Then, I add in an equal amount of the chopped cauliflower, carrots, celery, olives and bell peppers into each jar.
 I fill up the jars all the way to the top with the veggies.